 Notes

 These are my personal notes on set of papers that I read for reference.
+Note that they are an overall summary of the papers.
+Rather, it is just a list of points that I want to remember about the paper.

 Research general